-Before you get all intimidated and quit before you even start, let me assure you that making a muslin really doesn’t take very long.
+Before you get all intimidated and quit before you even start, let me assure you that it really doesn’t take very long to make a muslin.
 In fact, my typical muslins take about 20-30 minutes!
 Less for something simple like a woven tank, more for a complicated garment like pants.
 But hopefully we can all agree that 30 minutes (or some multiple of that since you may need multiple muslins) is worth it to end up with a final garment that actually fits.

 What is a muslin?

 Some of you may be asking, “What is a muslin already?”
 A muslin is simply a test garment.
 It’s not meant to be pretty.
 It’s not even meant to be finished.
 It’s only purpose is to help identify fit issues so you can fix them before making your final garment.

 “Muslin” is primarily a North American term.
 In other parts of the world, it’s called a “toile.”
 And it is the part of sewing that most sewists love to hate.
 It eats away at precious sewing time, and many see it as a “waste” of fabric since the garment isn’t really meant to be wearable.

 But rather than thinking of a muslin as a waste of time and fabric, I would encourage you to think of it instead as the first step in making clothes that FIT!